maxhuppertz/grad_school_code/README.md

 # Grad school code
-This is just to facilitate code sharing for problem sets.
+I originally made this repo to facilitate code sharing for problem sets.